freeo/vim-kalisi/readme.md

 =========================
 An elegant, light, full-color scheme for *neo*vim.

-Currently in its 5th iteration (version: 0.5), specially refined for contesting as the *default light* colorscheme for the **neovim** project.
+Currently in its 5th iteration (version: 0.6), specially refined for contesting as the *default* colorscheme for the **neovim** project.

 The colorscheme is *optimized* for the following languages (more to come):